mia1996/mia1996.github.io/_pages/about.md

 Howdy!
 I am a third-year PhD student from the Department of Computer Science and Engineering at Texas A&M University, working with Dr. [Xia (Ben) Hu](http://faculty.cs.tamu.edu/xiahu/).
 I received my Bachelor degree in Computer Science from Wuhan University in 2018, working with Dr. [Chenliang Li](http://www.lichenliang.net/).
 I am now a Research Intern at Facebook, working on automated machine learning systems.
 I was a Research Intern at Seattle AI Lab of Kuai Inc. in Summer 2020, working with Dr. Wenye Ma and Dr. [Ji Liu](http://jiliu-ml.org/).

 My research mainly focuses on machine learning and data mining.
-In particular, I am interested in Automated Machine Learning and Reinforcement Learning (RL).
+In particular, I am interested in Automated Machine Learning (AutoML) and Reinforcement Learning (RL).
 I am also interested in their applications in Anomaly and Outlier Detection, Graph Neural Networks, Time-Series Analysis, Recommender Systems, and Machine Learning Systems, etc.

 <h1> Open-Source Projects </h1>
 <img src="https://daochenzha.github.io/files/rlcard/logo.jpg" width="200">